meet the icelandic composer working on the 'blade runner' sequel

-We sit down for an exclusive chat with Jóhann Jóhannsson to talk about the pressure and honour of following in Vangelis’ footsteps on the most anticipated sci fi film of the decade.
+We sit down for an exclusive chat with Jóhann Jóhannsson to talk about the pressure and honor of following in Vangelis’ footsteps on the most anticipated sci-fi film of the decade.

 You've just made your first solo album for some time, and this after countless collaborations — from film scores to joint artistic projects.
 How different is it to work without having someone to bounce ideas off?

 This is my first solo album in about six years, or more — my last solo album proper was Fordlandia in 2008.
 In the last few years I've mostly been releasing my film scores, but I've been doing my own work on the side — about 50/50 between writing scores and doing my own work.
 For me it's not such a huge difference.
 The difference is that when you're working on a film score you already have a framework and a context, a story and parameters that are working constraints — although I tend to join my film projects fairly early on in the process, so I'm part of the creativity from the beginning.
 With Denis Villeneuve, who I've made three films with, I start working at the script stage.

 With my own work, it's more difficult and time consuming.
 You start with a blank canvas and have to create your own context and your own form.
 That's one of the hardest parts of putting together an album — finding that concept, that unifying idea.
 Especially as I write mostly in instrumental music, the idea of having a central concept that unifies the music is very important to me.